Mouneshgouda/DataScience/unit1/readme.md

 <img width="1042" height="745" alt="image" src="https://github.com/user-attachments/assets/1f24d008-eca1-4177-82be-9c2275c81303" />

-Data Science helps in making better and faster decisions.
+- Data Science enables faster and more accurate decision-making.
-It is used to predict future trends and outcomes.
+- It is used to predict future trends and outcomes.
-Businesses use it to understand customers and improve services.
+- Businesses leverage it to understand customer behavior and improve services.
-It helps in healthcare for disease prediction and treatment.
+- In healthcare, it aids in disease prediction and treatment planning.
-Data Science is also used in finance, marketing, and technology.
+- It is widely used in finance, marketing, and technology sectors.

 # Facets of Data
 <img width="1024" height="1536" alt="image" src="https://github.com/user-attachments/assets/87abda75-3d9b-4bfb-b6c8-f7d8665c9723" />

-Data can be structured (organized like tables) or unstructured (like text or images).
+- Data can be structured (organized in tables) or unstructured (such as text, images, or videos).
-It can be qualitative (descriptive) or quantitative (numerical).
+- It can be qualitative (descriptive) or quantitative (numerical).
-Data may be primary (collected first-hand) or secondary (collected from other sources).
+- Data may be primary (collected first-hand) or secondary (gathered from existing sources).
-It can be static (unchanging) or dynamic (constantly updating).
+- It can be static (unchanging) or dynamic (continuously updating).
-Understanding these facets helps in better data analysis and usage.
+- Understanding these types helps improve data analysis and effective usage.

 # Data Science Process

-Data Science is a systematic approach to solving data-driven problems.
+- Data Science is a systematic approach to solving data-driven problems.
 It involves the collection, analysis, interpretation, presentation, and communication of data.
-The Data Science process provides a structured framework for completing projects in both business and research contexts.
+The Data Science process provides a structured framework for
+- completing projects in both business and research contexts.

 ---